GIS file format: Vector formats

 Geospatial topology is often an important part of vector data, representing the inherent spatial relationships (especially adjacency) between objects.
 Topology has been managed in vector file formats in four ways.
-In a topological data structure, most notably Harvard's POLYVRT and is successor the ARC/INFO coverage, topological connections between points, lines, and polygons are an inherent part of the encoding of those features.
+In a topological data structure, most notably Harvard's POLYVRT and its successor the ARC/INFO coverage, topological connections between points, lines, and polygons are an inherent part of the encoding of those features.
 Conversely, non-topological or spaghetti data (such as the Esri Shapefile and most spatial databases) includes no topology information, with each geometry being completely independent of all others.
 A topology dataset (often used in network analysis) augments spaghetti data with a separate file encoding the topological connections.
 A topology rulebase is a list of desired topology rules used to enforce spatial integrity in spaghetti data, such as "county polygons must not overlap" and "state polygons must share boundaries with county polygons."

-Vector datasets usually represent discrete geographical features, such as people, buildings, trees, and counties.
+Vector datasets usually represent discrete geographical features, such as buildings, trees, and counties.
 However, they may also be used to represent geographical fields by storing locations where the spatially continuous field has been sampled.
 Sample points (e.g., weather stations and sensor networks), Contour lines and triangulated irregular networks (TIN) are used to represent elevation or other values that change continuously over space.
 TINs record values at point locations, which are connected by lines to form an irregular mesh of triangles.
 The face of the triangles represent the terrain surface.